Oil rises as Saudi Arabia signals OPEC cuts to continue under new energy minister

 Trade and geopolitical tensions are affecting the market more than demand and supply, Mazrouei said, but he was quick to rule out hasty steps influenced by the trade war between the United States and China.

-"The fear of slower (oil) demand is only going to happen if that tension is escalating and I am personally hopeful that is not the case," Mazrouei told Reuters later on Sunday.
+"The fear of slower (oil) demand is only going to happen if that tension is escalating and I am personally hopeful that is not the case," Mazrouei told Reuters on Sunday.

+Prices on Monday were also supported by a rise in oil imports in China in August, with shipments to the world's biggest importer up 3% from July and nearly 10% higher in the first eight months of 2019 from a year earlier.

+"With (refinery) maintenance season wrapping up, oil imports stayed buoyant.
+Attractive profit margins continues to favour higher imports; despite the industry burdened by higher products inventories," ANZ Research said in a note.